bcmichael/RNMR-Docs/docs/command/full_command.md

 `RSTLST` restores all lists from a file fspec written using `SAVLST`.
 If no fspec is provided RNMR will prompt for it with temp as a default. `RSTLST` will replace the full set of lists and their values as viewed by `CATLST /VAL` with the contents of fspec.
 Any lists that were already populated will be lost.
+## RSTTBL
+Restore name tables from file

+Category: Tables

+Format: `RSTTBL` fspec

+Defaults: temp

+Description:
+`RSTTBL` restores all name tables from a file fspec written using `SAVTBL`.
+If no fspec is provided RNMR will prompt for it with temp as a default. `RSTTBL` will replace the full set of name tables and their values as viewed by `CATTBL /VAL` with the contents of fspec.
+Any tables that were already populated will be lost.
 ## RSTSHM
 Restore shim values from file